-But why wait until Friday night?
-Impress your family with your knowledge of the local community with this can’t-miss – insider’s list of things to do downtown.
+Here's your chance to impress your family with your knowledge of the local community with this can’t-miss – insider’s list of things to do in Downtown Tempe.
 Whether you’ve got your grandparents and/or little siblings in tow – or it's just you, mom & pops, there is something for everyone to enjoy!

 It’s probably been at least 3 months since you’ve seen each other, so a celebratory meal is in order!
-Call ahead for reservations Friday night or for Sunday lunch at one of downtown Tempe’s favorite, award-winning restaurants, like House of Tricks.
+Call ahead for reservations Friday night at one of downtown Tempe’s favorite, award-winning restaurants, like House of Tricks.
 It’s on the pricey side (thanks Mom & Dad!), but well worth it as you dine on the beautiful patio.
 Did we mention they’re award-winning?
 Be sure to look for a few of the resident cats, they’re usually not far from the koi pond.
-It’s not a stuffy place, so you’ll be fine in your shorts and sneakers.
+It’s not a stuffy place, so you’ll be fine in your shorts and sneakers (and check in with your Discover Pass for a chance to win those prizes).

 Have a sweet tooth in your family?
 Be sure to stop by Sparky’s Old Time Creamery at the corner of 5th Street and Mill Avenue.
 You’ll find 22 fresh, house-made flavors of ice cream (includes 1 free mix-in), along with ice cream sandwiches, Hawaiian Ice, smoothies and Baby Belgium waffles.
 Can’t make up your mind?
-Go with the Mud Pie: coffee ice cream with Oreo, peanut butter and roasted almonds.
+Check out the new seasonal flavors Caramel Pumpkin Porter and Southern Bourbon Pecan Pie!

 Looking to make an escape for about an hour?
-Bring the fam along to The Zone Escape Rooms.
+Bring the fam along to Escape Rooms Tempe.
 It’s definitely not your ordinary escape room experience.
-There are five separate rooms at The Zone that offer parallel play rather than linear play, meaning a ton of things are happening at the same time – giving everyone playing something mysterious to figure out (great for those siblings of yours).
+There are over 5 separate rooms at Escape Rooms Tempe that offer parallel play rather than linear play, meaning a ton of things are happening at the same time – giving everyone playing something mysterious to figure out (great for those siblings of yours).
 With rooms with names like Jail Break, The Island and Rush Hour, there’s something for everyone (to figure out).

 Here’s a hare-brained idea: give your family a walking tour of downtown Tempe with Tempe Tales and soak in the vibe of downtown and the world-famous Mill Avenue.
 Fourteen life-sized jackrabbits have been hidden around downtown and are waiting to be found.
 Use the clues to find the rabbits while you are exploring downtown.
 Fun fact: the ginormous jackrabbits (the not life-sized) at Centerpoint Plaza outside of Pedal Haus Brewery are by the same artist, Mark Rossi.